Warning: Undefined variable $cat_ids in /home/u348443041/domains/traveltalk.travel/public_html/wp-content/themes/traveltalk/single.php on line 125

-The history of Cappadocia is so old that you shouldn’t surprise if I tell you, the ancient time’s writer Strabon gave a space in his book “Geographica” about Cappadocia during Roman Empire Augustus time.
-Millions of years ago there was very strong and big volcanic eruptions came up from the mountains that in some places the lava was up to 150 m thickness.
-During many millions years of volcanic eruptions, ice, rain and wind, these amazing sculptures were shaped in the region which is located in the middle of central Anatolia.
-As the landscape was eroded, basalt stones remained and formed conical structures reaches up to 45 m in height.
-The natives named these conical, capped, columnar or mushroom-shaped rock formations, “Fairy Chimneys”.
-The mother nature presented the main decor to the people who lived there.
-The rest of it was up to ‘Anatolian man’ how he wants to form and use it.
+The history of Cappadocia is so old that you shouldn’t be surprised if I tell you, that the ancient time’s writer Strabon gave a space in his book “Geographica” about Cappadocia during the Roman Empire Augustus time.
+Millions of years ago there was very strong and big volcanic eruptions came up from the mountains and in some places, the lava was up to 150 m in thickness.
+During many millions of years of volcanic eruptions, ice, rain, and wind, these amazing sculptures were shaped in the region which is located in the middle of central Anatolia.
+As the landscape was eroded, basalt stones remained and formed conical structures reaching up to 45 m in height.
+The natives named these conical, capped, columnar, or mushroom-shaped rock formations, “Fairy Chimneys”.
+Mother Nature presented the main decor to the people who lived there.
+The rest of it was up to the ‘Anatolian man’ how he wanted to form and use it.
 In time the rocks were carved into houses and churches.
 Furthermore, over 200 underground cities were built by human hands.

-“The country of beautiful horses” listed by UNESCO as world cultural heritage
+“The Country of Beautiful Horses” is listed by UNESCO as a World cultural heritage

 The origin of the name ‘Cappadocia’ is “Katpatuka” which means “The country of beautiful horses” in old Persian language.
-If you think about the fact of countless civilizations such as Hittites, Phrygians, Kimmies, Byzantines and Romans chose this fantastic region as settlement points, it would be easier to understand why Cappadocia has a rarely comparable richness in social, cultural, geographical and cultural terms.
-That fact also explains why Cappadocia is in the list of UNESCO World Heritages.
-If you would like to be a witness of those heritages, I recommend you to give at least few days to explore. Ürgüp, Göreme, Avanos, Kaymaklı, Ihlara, Uçhisar, Derinkuyu are the main places in “Cappadocia Region”.
+If you think about the fact that countless civilizations such as Hittites, Phrygians, Kimmies, Byzantines, and Romans chose this fantastic region as settlement points, it would be easier to understand why Cappadocia has a rarely comparable richness in social, cultural, geographical, and cultural terms.
+That fact also explains why Cappadocia is on the list of UNESCO World Heritages.
+If you would like to be a witness of those heritages, I recommend you to give them at least a few days to explore. Ürgüp, Göreme, Avanos, Kaymaklı, Ihlara, Uçhisar, Derinkuyu are the main places in “Cappadocia Region”.
 Let’s start to our adventure with Fairy Chimneys.
 They are located in the most intense valleys between Ürgüp-Avanos-Uçhisar triangle, in Kayseri Soğanlı Valley, in the region between Ürgüp and Şahinefendi, Aksaray Selimiye Village and around Nevşehir Çat Town. “Çatalkaya Fairy Chimneys” are the most famous ones in Ürgüp.

 Amazing underground cities

-Derinkuyu: The depth is estimated 85 meters with 12-13 floors.
-But for now, 8 floors with 50 meters depth are opened to visitors.
+Derinkuyu: The depth is estimated at 85 meters with 12-13 floors.
+But for now, 8 floors with 50 meters depth are open to visitors.
 The capacity: 50.000 people.
-The first settlement goes to the times of Assyrian Colonies and first Christians who ran away from oppression and persecution.
+The first settlement goes to the times of the Assyrian Colonies and the first Christians who ran away from oppression and persecution.

-Kaymaklı: Has got 8 floors, 4 of them are opened to visitors.
-The settlement marks the B.C.8th century Phrygian Period during Arab and Hittites raids.
-Since 1984, it is among the UNESCO World Culture Heritages.
-You will be impressed by seeing the living areas, stables, water and air circulation systems, storage rooms, churches, copper workshops and wine chambers.
+Kaymaklı: Has got 8 floors, 4 of which are open to visitors.
+The settlement marks the B.C.8th century Phrygian Period during Arab and Hittite raids.
+Since 1984, it has been among the UNESCO World Culture Heritages.
+You will be impressed by the living areas, stables, water and air circulation systems, storage rooms, churches, copper workshops, and wine chambers.

 Would you like to watch the panoramic view of Cappadocia from the sky?

 There are lots of professional balloon companies in the region.
-Skyway Balloons (in Ürgüp), Kapadokya Balloons (in Göreme), Cappadocia Balloon Turca (in Avanos), Sultan Balloons (Uçhisar) are some of the names I can present you.
+Skyway Balloons (in Ürgüp), Kapadokya Balloons (in Göreme), Cappadocia Balloon Turca (in Avanos), and Sultan Balloons (Uçhisar) are some of the names I can present to you.
 The price is between 100-130 € p.p.
-A flight takes time around 1-1,5 hour.
+A flight takes time around 1-1,5 hours.
 The height changes between 300-600 m.
 Generally, the flight ends up with special celebrations.
-You could be awarded a bottle of champagne produced by regional grapes, a medal or flight certificate by the company.
+You could be awarded a bottle of champagne produced by regional grapes, a medal, or a flight certificate by the company.

 How to go to Cappadocia?